 Depending on whether you go with an Intel model or the newer M1 13-inch MacBook Pro, you should get between 10 to 17 hours of battery life.
 But what if you aren't?
 Thankfully, there are a few quick solutions when it comes to fixing MacBook Pro battery life, and this also applies for the MacBook Air and other models too.

-Note: Apple's battery life estimates are based on reduced brightness, light internet load like browsing the web or checking mail, and using the embedded Intel graphics cards.
-If you've got the screen at 100%, are downloading gigs in an area with poor Wi-Fi, and are transcoding video while you do it, your battery life will be substantially less.
+Note: Apple's battery life estimates are based on reduced brightness and light internet load like browsing the web or checking email.
+If you've got the screen at 100 percent, are downloading gigs in an area with poor Wi-Fi, and are transcoding video while you do it, your battery life will be substantially less.
 This article focuses on what to do when otherwise good battery life goes bad.

 In addition to a lot of processes running when you set up a new Mac, you're likely to be using it a lot as well.
 It's your new toy, after all!
 You want to see how the world looks on that wide color display, how easy it is to authorize with Touch ID, and how many apps you can try out on the Touch Bar.

 But that also means the screen might stay on longer than normal and Wi-Fi and other systems might likewise get a lot of abnormally high use.